Why use Linux CNC

 CNC Controller hardware

-I use TB6560 4 axis board which are easy to get hold of from Amazon or eBay The 4th axis is used to drive the 4th stepper in slave mode on the Y axis.
+I use TB6560 4 axis board which are easy to get hold of from Amazon or eBay The 4th axis is used to drive the 4th stepper in slave mode on the Y-axis.
 These boards get some bad reviews but mine has been 100% reliable.
-I think some of it may be due to Chinese translation of the manuals and buyers not fully understanding how to configure the boards for their stepper motors.
+I think some of it may be due to the Chinese translation of the manuals and buyers not fully understanding how to configure the boards for their stepper motors.

 The alternative is to use one of the Gecko CNC controllers which are a lot more money, but very good.
 If you’re on a budget then try one of the Chinese TB6560 from Amazon or eBay and if you have issues you can always send it back.
 If you order from other sources then check their returns policy.
-I had issues with a 3d printer I purchased direct from a China warehouse and it was very frustrating.
+I had issues with a 3d printer I purchased directly from a China warehouse and it was very frustrating.
 It got resolved eventually but took a long time.

 Installing Linux CNC

 First of all its very easy to install.
-There are a couple of ways to do this and you can even run Linux CNC from a Live install CD to see if it will run on you machine, without actually installing it.
+There are a couple of ways to do this and you can even run Linux CNC from a Live install CD to see if it will run on your machine, without actually installing it.
 You can use a 64bit PC but it will run as a 32bit application.
 I choose to swap out the hard drive on my Dell for a spare disk, so I could leave Mach3 untouched.
 The Dell has a quick release system for the disk and I can swap it out in about 30 seconds.

 You can dual-boot your PC if it has Windows installed and you have no other machine, but I’d recommend using a separate disk.